zukunft/zukunft.com/docs/code_functions_all.md

     \-- header
         \-- html_base - create the html code for the page header
     \-- navbar
-        \-- html_base - the html code for the navigation bar
+        \-- html_base - @param int $msk_id the current view id used to build back params and view-change links
     \-- footer
         \-- html_base - @param bool $no_about true to omit the about link e.g. when already on the about page
 \-- wrapper for the basic html elements used